 Along the Salt Road

-Operating up to every 15 minutes between Worcester and Bromsgrove, and every 30 minutes to Birmingham The Salt Road runs when you need it.
+Operating up to every 15 minutes between Worcester and Bromsgrove, and every hour to Birmingham The Salt Road runs when you need it.
 View the route map.
+View the timetable at the bottom of this page.

 Our 'County' tickets are valid between Worcester and Rubery and our new 'Network' tickets are valid on the full route - click for details.

-Pay for your travel on board with contactless card (or cash) - or download our mTickets app for our cheapest prices.
+Pay for your travel on board with contactless card (or cash) - or download our First Bus app.

 Why the Salt Road?